 Education Requirements

-- High school diploma or equivalent is preferred for most retail and warehouse roles
+- A high school diploma or equivalent is preferred for most retail and warehouse roles

 - For design, corporate, or marketing roles, a college degree or progress toward one is often required

-- Entry-level interns applying through careers page typically need to be currently enrolled in a university program or recent graduates
+- Entry-level interns typically need to be currently enrolled in a university program or be recent graduates

 Experience Expectations